SmartStandards/Snowflake44/readme.md

 - Precision is 1 millisecond
 - Risk of collisions (when using parallel ID generators): 1:500.000 (within the same millisecond)

+## EncodedToken - The Human Readable Integer ID ("HelloWorld" <=> 4946143410008232)

-**EncodedToken** can create a 64 bit integer ID from a (maximum 12 chars) string ("Token").
+Converts a string ("Token") into a 64 bit integer ID and back.
 The intended use is to make human readable (technical, stable) names (such as enum element names) directly usable as SQL primary keys.
-The integer ID can easily be decoded back to string representation (also in SQL statements), so...\

  😊 no need to use string type (ID) columns\
- 😊 no need to maintain a lookup table to translate IDs to text representation\
+ 😊 no need to maintain a lookup table to resolve IDs to text representation\

 A "Token" string must follow **specific conventions** (see below)!

 # Get Started